SCRAM Ankle Bracelets in a California DUI

 SCRAM stands for "Secure Continuous Remote Alcohol Monitor."
 The bracelet is a tamper and water-resistant alcohol-monitoring device worn around your ankle 24 hours a day.

-It's connected to a home station using sensors to detect the presence of alcohol in your sweat.
+It's connected to a home station that uses sensors to detect the presence of alcohol in sweat.
 It takes a reading every 30 minutes and transmits the data to a monitoring company.

 Suppose you drink some alcohol.
 In that case, it will be detected by the bracelet and reported to your probation officer and the court, which could result in a probation revocation and jail time.

-SCRAMx is a SCRAM bracelet outfitted with a radio frequency (RF) transmitter, doubling as an alcohol detection system and a house arrest monitor.
-They are ordered when a defendant is prohibited from consuming alcohol and sentenced to house arrest as part of probation.
+SCRAMx is a SCRAM bracelet outfitted with a radio frequency (RF) transmitter.
+It doubles as an alcohol detection system and a house arrest monitor.
+SCRAMx is ordered when a defendant is prohibited from consuming alcohol and sentenced to house arrest as part of probation.

 When Are SCRAM Bracelets Ordered?